oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

       ```
       Replace [USER-OCID] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five) with the value you copied on your note pad, FINGERPRINT-VALUE with your API key fingerprint, TENANCY-OCID with your [tenancy OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).
 The [key_file] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#How) is the private key that you generated.
 You should have noted these values in a text file as you've been working through this workshop.
 Use the values recorded from Lab 1.
       ![View config file](images/config-file.png)
+4. Go to your project directory.
+Under this directory, you will see the example source code ```Program.cs```.
+Overwrite the content of this file with the content of ```HelloWorld.cs```.
-4. Run your Application as shown below.
-This command will build and run the application.
+Build and run your project as shown below.
+*Note: You have multiple dotnet target frameworks which are supported.
+Currently the supported frameworks are .NET Core 3.1 and .NET 5.0, so you must specify the target framework to use.
+The command below will automatically download and install Oracle NoSQL Database SDK package as a dependency of your project.*

 ```
 <copy>